 Sure, your Layday will dry you fresh out of the pack but using 2 non-soapy/chemically washes will kick-start a long term drying relationship.

 The best way to kick start your Layday is to stick it in a warm washing machine cycle with 1/2 to 1 cup of white vinegar, by itself.

 Once that's done & while it's still wet stick 1/2 cup of Bicarbonate Soda and wash again.

 These 2 washes do a few things.
 The Vinegar strips the natural & production waxes form the yarn and then the Bicarb activates the cotton by letting it naturally expand - tightening up the fabric, preventing it from snagging (especially the French Terry Weave).
 The Bicarb wash also takes any lingering vinegar smell of the fabric.

 Fabric softeners might make your towel feel soft but it actually inhibits the drying capability of our yarn.
 Think of it like coating the yarn with a waxy kind of layer...it might make it feel nice, but it'll be smearing water instead of soaking it up.

-Once our towels are fresh off the loom - they're folded, irened flat and then hand stitched to seal the edge.
+Once our towels are fresh off the loom - they're folded, ironed flat and then hand stitched to seal the edge.
 Naturally there's going to be the odd horizontal yarn that comes away.
-Don't stress that your towel's going to unravel..it's simply a few lose strands that'll come away for the first few uses.
+Don't stress that your towel's going to unravel..it's simply a few loose strands that'll come away for the first few uses.

 Just common sense this one.

-We're all for basking on a warm rock, but if it's one of the jaggard, really rough kind of rocks....find a smoother one.
+We're all for basking on a warm rock, but if it's one of the jagged, really rough kind of rocks....find a smoother one.
 If the yarn catches on something sharp or abrasive it can potentially pull.
-If this does happen - snip off the dangly bits with some sharp scissors and happy days.
+If this does happen - simply snip off the loose yarn with some scissors and happy days.